LadyChaoz/Account-Keeper/README.md

 * -rm URL         *Deletes an entry for a specific url*
 * -s STRING       *Displays all entries with a specific string*

-If an expression is not given, the program assumes a value of "-README" which displays the list of options above.
+If an expression is not given, the program assumes a value of '-README' which displays the list of options above.

 EXPRESSIONS
 -----------